 This makes UVC light a mighty alternative to chemical disinfection.
 Germicidal light is applied in lots of disinfection uses, such as medical laboratories and hospitals.
 It’s also employed to purify drinking water and other liquids made in food processing.

-It’s growing in popularity to freshen air in residences in Kutztown.
+It’s growing in popularity to freshen air in residences in Kutztown and Breinigsville.
 That’s because it can also eliminate typical indoor contaminants including mold, mildew and bacteria.
 This is an added advantage if someone in your household has seasonal allergies or asthma.

 Installing Germicidal UV Light in Your Residence